-Citation: Section 1116(d)(1)(A) Effective Date: August 1, 1965 of past or present members of the Armed Forces.
+Citation: Section 1116(d)(1)(A) Effective Date: August 1, 1965 or organization of past or present members of the Armed Forces.

-Description: In general, admissions are exempt if all of the proceeds go exclusively to the benefit of a tax-exempt charitable organization, Indian Nations, or organization of past or present members of the Armed Forces.
+Description: In general, admissions are exempt if all of the proceeds go exclusively to the benefit of a tax-exempt charitable organization, Indian Nations,

-129. Events Given for the Benefit of Certain Orchestras and Opera Companies
+130. Events Given for the Benefit of Certain Orchestras and Opera Companies